Daniël Breedijk

-Daniël Breedijk (born 13 February 1995) is a Dutch professional footballer who plays as a centre-back for Helmond Sport in the Eerste Divisie.
+Daniël Breedijk (born 13 February 1995) is a Dutch former professional footballer who played as a centre-back.

 Career

 He formerly played for Sparta Rotterdam, FC Dordrecht and Almere City.

 On 24 June 2022, Breedijk joined Helmond Sport on a one-year deal with an option for an additional season.
+He never appeared for Helmond Sport due to a knee injury and retired from playing in January 2023.